citelao/sensible/_how_to/1-overview.md

 ---
 layout: page
 title: How to stay safe
-description: Learn what you can do to stay safe on the internet, from top to bottom.
+description: Learn what you can do to stay safe on the Internet, from top to bottom.
 date: 2018-11-24T12:00:00
 permalink: /overall/
 ---